 IS THERE A TIME LIMIT FOR THE RACES?

 City permits limit the race time available to participants.
-All runners MUST be off HWY 98 by 10:00am.
-This is 7 miles into the race.
-Runners must be prepared to hold a faster than 16:00 minute/mile pace.
-This is a VERY brisk walk.
+All runners MUST be off HWY 98 by 10:30am.
+Runners must be prepared to hold a faster than 20:00 minute/mile pace.
+This is a brisk walk.
 No race services including medical, aid stations or traffic control are available beyond this pace.

 In order to ensure safety, a Sweep Vehicle follows the race route to pick-up participants who are unable to maintain this pace on a consistent basis.
 Participants are required to board the Sweep Vehicle when so instructed by Race Officials.
 Course Marshals are instructed to retrieve bibs of all participants who refuse to board the van when instructed to do so.